 Another late lesson: avoid paralysis by analysis Much progress has been made in enhancing the consistency and transparency of protocols for (pest) risk analysis and cost-benefit studies, such as research undertaken for the PRATIQUE project at the European scale (see EPPO, 2011).
-Such progress in evaluating the risks that species pose has become

-(12) A propagule is defined as any plant organ or part, as a spore, seed or cutting, used to propagate a new plant. increasingly sophisticated and multidisciplinary, bringing together zoologists, botanists, managers, policy makers and economists (Hulme, 2011a).
+Such progress in evaluating the risks that species pose has become increasingly sophisticated and multidisciplinary, bringing together zoologists, botanists, managers, policy makers and economists (Hulme, 2011a).
 However, despite the significant advances in predicting the risks related to species introductions, the complexity of the relationships between the many potential explanatory variables still limits the precision of current risk assessment tools (Hulme, 2011b).
-In addition, the discipline known as 'biosecurity' (13) which encompasses all aspects and measures that deal with the prevention of pests will also need to address the emerging challenges of a changing world.
+In addition, the discipline known as 'biosecurity' () which encompasses all aspects and measures that deal with the prevention of pests will also need to address the emerging challenges of a changing world.